 It’s been more than 80 years since President Franklin D. Roosevelt signed the Social Security Act into law.
 This program was born in the Great Depression as a way to help older Americans maintain income through retirement.

-Since it was instituted on August 14, 1935, Social Security has evolved.
-Retirees aren’t the only ones who can claim Social Security benefits now; spouses, minor children, disabled workers, and family members of deceased workers can also secure financial support from under the Old-Age, Survivors, and Disability Insurance (OASDI) program, as it’s officially known.
+Social Security has evolved since its introduction on August 14, 1935.
+Retirees aren’t the only ones who can claim benefits now; spouses, minor children, disabled workers, and family members of deceased workers can also secure financial support from under the Old-Age, Survivors, and Disability Insurance (OASDI) program, as it’s officially known.

 However, we can’t ignore the fact that America has also changed significantly since 1935.
 Many people now question whether the program can sustain itself in the future.
 Periodically, the fearful question arise: Is Social Security running out of money?

 Social Security is a federal benefits program that provides financial benefits to more than 60 million Americans every month.
 Retirees, people with disabilities, and their families can receive benefits as long if they paid into the program in the past—typically, via money taken out of their paychecks.

 Today, more than 170 million Americans pay into Social Security and 25% of families receive income from the program.
 It isn’t designed to be the sole source of retirement income for workers, but as a way to replace a percentage of each worker’s pre-retirement earnings.
 The basis of a nest egg, in other words.

 This is why every person’s benefits align with his or her past earned income and age at retirement.

 Every American worker pays into the system through taxes, including you!
 If you’re employed, you pay 6.2% of your wages to Social Security and your employer pays another 6.2%.
 However, your tax contributions aren’t held in a special account with your name on it.
 Rather, the OASDI taxes you pay now are used to fund the people currently receiving Social Security.